sartaj/semantic-design-systems/README.md

 Level 2: Combination of above atoms based of variable complexity.
 ...
 Level n: Combination of above atoms based of variable complexity, with amount of levels accounting for the delta in complexity.
 ```

+## Specification

+* These patterns can be leveled by numbers according to complexity.
+* The amount of levels speaks to the relationship and delta between different complex patterns.
+* The delta of complexity between different should be similar. (i.e. level-1 to level-2 complexity difference should be similar to level-4 to level-5)

+## Optional

+* Which levels the patterns can import from.
+One that comes to mind is "Can 5 only import from 4, or can it import 2, 4, & 5?".

 ## Examples